-- b.
-Posting items that may create a hostile environment or advertise alcohol/ drugs and their use on the exterior of student room doors or hung on windows - c.
+- a.
+Securing or affixing items, including flags, posters, paper light covers, stickers, holiday lights, etc., to ceilings - Posting items that may create a hostile environment or advertise alcohol/ drugs and their use on the exterior of student room doors or hung on windows

+- c.
 Postings that obstruct a window or door so as to prevent an exit in case of fire or emergency - d.
 Posting signs or fliers for student organizations, student employment, and campus events in places other than designated posting areas in the building and covering more than one-quarter of any wall or surface